-I am a clinical psychologist and a Jungian who has been in practice since 1985, working with adults and children, as well in training and supervision.
+I am a clinical psychologist and a Jungian analyst who has been in practice since 1985, working with adults and children, as well in training and supervision.
 The longer I am in practice the more humble I become, recognizing I am an escort to my patients on a very personal journey of individuation.
-Carl Jung brought to the world a deep respect for the Soul to grow and heal itself given the right “soil.”
-My approach is to partner with my patients to create a safe “temenos” (sacred place of therapy) for the work of healing and growth to occur.
+Carl Jung brought to the world a deep respect for the Soul to grow and heal itself given the right soil.
+My approach is to partner with my patients to create a safe temenos (sacred place of therapy) for the work of healing and growth to occur.
 I have worked with a breadth and depth of problems including depression, anxiety, abuse, ADHD, trauma, life issues, and spirituality.
-I also served as a pre-doctoral internship director for JFS Collaborative, a training consortium associated with Jewish Family Services of Richmond.
-In my second half of life I chose to train as a Jungian analyst and am in my 4th year as a Jungian candidate.
-I have also pursued training for the International Sandplay Association.
+I also served as a pre-doctoral internship director for JFS Collaborative, a training consortium associated with Jewish Family Services of Richmond.Association.
+I am a member of the Israeli Sandplay Therapists Association and the International Society for Sandplay Therapists.
 I enjoy working with patients using dreams, creativity, and other symbolic means of depth work.

 University of Illinois at Chicago

 Jungian psychodynamic/depth psychology, Israeli and International Sandplay Association

 Every once in a while, important insights for my known world reveal themselves from the most unusual of places.
 My recent trip to the Far East: Myanmar and Thailand gifted me new insights and inspirations as a Jungian analyst.
 My mantra became, Good therapy is a change in scenery.
 In the safety of the therapist’s temenos (a beautiful Jungian term for the sanctity of the therapy space), patients meet the messages of the unconscious often for the first time.
 And in meeting these unknown voices and images, our inner and outer worlds transform themselves into newness and rebirth.